NikoMix/BotFramework-Training/04-LUIS.md

-# LUIS (Language Understanding Intellignet Service)
+# LUIS (Language Understanding Intelligent Service)

 In this section we will have some hands on experience with LUIS.